ksferguson/blog/docs/blog/posts/fabric-ai-survival-guide.md

   - me
 ---

-# How Can Fabric Professionals Thrive in the AI Age: A Career Strategy Guide
+# How Can Fabric Professionals Thrive in the AI Age?: A Career Strategy Guide

 ## Key Takeaways